-- was formed to study the work of Thomas Piketty and was inspired by, and a response to, the Unitarian Universalist Association CSAI (Congregational Study/Action Issue) on Escalating Inequality
+- An economic justice group was formed to study the work of Thomas Piketty and was inspired by, and response to, the Unitarian Universalist Association CSAI (Congregational Study/Action Issue) on Escalating Inequality

-- purpose is to study, discuss, and act on issues impacting inequality.
+- The purpose was to study, discuss, and act on issues impacting inequality.

-- has participated in the local Fight for 15 or the Farmworkers Bill of Rights.
+- The group participated in the local Fight for 15 or the Farmworkers Bill of Rights.

-Participants of this group will have the opportunity to learn about escalating inequality, share ideas, and take actions of advocacy which can include visiting local lawmakers, emailing campaigns, GOTV efforts and working in tandem with local activists.
+Participants of this group had the opportunity to learn about escalating inequality, share ideas, and take actions of advocacy which included visiting local lawmakers, emailing campaigns, GOTV efforts and working in tandem with local activists.